Hydran00/PointCloud2Unity/README.md

     - Define <b>offsets</b> for position and rotation if you need to.
     - Set the <b>topic name</b> of the PointCloud2 message you want to visualize.
 6. Run the scene and you should see the pointcloud being visualized in Unity.

+## Tips for improving performances
+- Use GPU instancing for rendering the pointcloud.
+This will allow you to render thousands of points with a single draw call.
+- Preprocess the pointcloud filtering some points.
+An simple example with segmentation + voxel grid is provided [here](git@github.com:Hydran00/PC2-Filter-ROS2.git)

 ## References
 For this project I took inspiration from the following repositories/websites:
 - [Pcx](https://github.com/keijiro/Pcx)